-"Interim Measures" mean temporary measures designed to prevent additional acts of Harassment or Discrimination and/or to protect the safety of the Complainant or others.
+"Interim Measures" means temporary measures designed to prevent additional acts of Harassment or Discrimination and/or to protect the safety of the Complainant or others.
 Interim Measures are instituted at any point following a Report and prior to a determination being made under this Policy.
 Interim Measures take into consideration the severity of the allegations and the varying risks associated with the potential for subsequent acts of Harassment or Discrimination.
-Examples of interim measures include, but are no limited to, transfer to a different work location, administrative leave, and no contact orders.
+Examples of interim measures include, but are no limited to, For example, an Employee may be transferred to a different work location, placed on administrative leave pending the outcome of an Investigation, andor no contact orders may be required to refrain from interacting with the Complainant or other witnesses.